 As technology keeps moving inexorably forward, the skills needed to design, build and operate the machines of now and the future happen on the ground level.
-In schools, libraries, and maker spaces all across the world children and adults are gaining the knowledge needed to keep relevant in their professions, more adept at their current trades, as well as learning new skills for personal hobbies and artistic creation.
+In schools, libraries, and maker spaces all across the world children and adults are gaining the knowledge needed to keep relevant in their professions, become more adept at their current trades, as well as learn new skills for personal hobbies and artistic creation.

 This article is a case study into how 3D printing has specifically impacted learners at the high school and collegiate levels and what it means for them and their futures.
 What are the ramifications of 3D design and manufacturing for these learning institutions?
 How will 3D printing impact the world at large in the coming years now that these students are moving into the workforce with new skills in the additive manufacturing realm?

 At the community level, non-students are usually introduced to 3D printing by observing it in makerspaces, periodicals like Make: Magazine, and libraries that have been equipped with their own creative spaces.
 In public, accessible spaces like this anyone can produce items that normally would require expensive, capital equipment expenditures or renting equipment normally found only in industrial production.
 These spaces bring an easy, approachable solution to the masses.

 We have already had the privilege of being able to share the stories of many people who are using the capabilities of 3D printing to educate people, like Rebecca Buckhoff; to enrich the curriculum for specialized learners, like Neal McKenzie; and to bring 3D printing to the attention of new learners in MakerSpaces, like Rumela Bose.

 We have also seen 3D printing used by students to increase the survivability of coral reef habitats and wildlife, with Emily Ruhl, as well as lesson plans designed with 3D printed components centered around spinal cord alignment, with Jacob Stanton.